 Author: Siddharth Lall, Nutrition consultant at SQUATS,INFS alumni Abstract Article Key Points: Any caloric restricted diet leads to metabolic changes that favor conservation of body weight and prevention of further weight loss.
 Crash dieting is accompanied by alterations in the hormones that regulate appetite, hunger and satiety such as leptin, thyroid, ghrelin, sex hormones etc. … Continue reading What crash diets do to your body ?

-Introduction In our society, women are socialised to defer to men in terms of physical activity.
-We all are well aware of the fact that how some women have the beloved relationship with their treadmills and elliptical trainer.
-From being considered as the sole way of losing weight to the major culprit behind the muscle … Continue reading Breaking the gym stereotypes : women and cardio
+Introduction In our society, women are conditioned to defer to men in terms of physical prowess.
+Women typically stay away from weight training and have a beloved relationship with their treadmill and elliptical trainer.
+You will find various people in the gym (especially women) doing hours and hours of cardio to lose fat.
+On the other … Continue reading Breaking the gym stereotypes : women and cardio